jywu20/Notes/Computer Science/Circuit/HDL.md

 which however is never read,
 so it does not need to be synthesized as a flip-flop.

-We therefore observe that correct synthesis of blocking assignment therefore breaks the one-to-one correspondence between variable accessing and flip-flop wiring: an engineer typically expects something like `c = func1(b)` to be synthesized into `c` attached to a combinational logic block with a wire from the flip-flop corresponding to `b`,
+We therefore observe that correct synthesis of blocking assignment breaks the one-to-one correspondence between variable accessing and flip-flop wiring: an engineer typically expects something like `c = func1(b)` to be synthesized into `c` attached to a combinational logic block with a wire from the flip-flop corresponding to `b`,